zeusssz/discord-bot-hub/README.md

 - Engage your server, especially when there arent many users active at a given time.

 **Setup:**
-1. Create a `.env` file and add your Discord bot token and.
+1. Edit the `.env` file and add your Discord bot token and.
-2. Run `python bot.py`.
+2. Run `python main.py`.

 ## Installation